nostr-protocol/nips/vending-machine.md

 All tags are optional.

-* `i` tag: Input data for the job (zero or more inputs may exist)
+* `i` tag: Input data for the job (zero or more inputs)
     * `<data>`: The argument for the input
-    * `<input-type>`: The way this argument should be interpreted, MUST be one of:
+    * `<input-type>`: The way this argument should be interpreted.
+MUST be one of:
         * `url`: A URL to be fetched
-        * `event`: A Nostr event ID, include an optional relay-url extra param
+        * `event`: A Nostr event ID.
         * `job`: The output of a previous job with the specified event ID
         * `text`: `<data>` is the value of the input, no resolution is needed
     * `<marker>`: An optional field indicating how this input should be used within the context of the job
     * `<relay>`: If `event` or `job` input-type, the relay where the event/job was published, otherwise optional or empty string
-* `output`: MIME type.
-Expected output format.
-Service Providers SHOULD publish the result of the job in this format if it has been specified
+* `output`: Expected output format. (e.g. MIME type)
+    * Service Providers MUST publish the result of the job in this format if it has been specified.
+    * Each job-type ([Appendix 2](#appendix-2-job-types)) might define the output format more narrowly.
 * `bid`: Customer MAY specify a maximum amount (in millisats) they are willing to pay
-* `relays`: Relays where Service Providers SHOULD publish responses to
+* `relays`: List of relays where Service Providers SHOULD publish responses to
 * `p`: Service Providers the customer is interested in.
 Other SPs MIGHT still choose to process the job
-* `exp`: Expiration timestamp.
-Service Providers SHOULD not send results after this timestamp

 ## Job result

-The output of processing the data -- published by the Service Provider.
+Service providers publish job results, providing the output of the job result.
+They should tag the original job request event id as well as the customer's pubkey.

 ```json
 {